-SeaWorld confines animals to small concrete tanks at marine abusement parks across the country, where they slowly go insane from stress and frustration.
+SeaWorld confines whales and dolphins to small concrete tanks at marine abusement parks across the country, where they slowly go insane from stress and frustration.
 To create generations of animals the company can exploit for profit, staff sexually abuse and impregnate dolphins and whales, sometimes after drugging them.
 Often housed with incompatible tankmates, orcas and other animals are regularly drugged in order to manage stress-induced aggressive behavior and relieve the endless monotony of swimming in circles.
-They break their teeth chewing on the metal bars and concrete sides of their tanks, and they’re forced to perform tricks for tourists in exchange for food—all in the name of entertainment.
+They break their teeth chewing on the metal bars and concrete sides of their tanks, and they’re coerced into performing tricks for tourists in exchange for food—all in the name of entertainment.
 It’s a business built on the suffering of intelligent, social animals who are denied everything that’s natural and important to them.

-PETA employs a variety of tactics to help these animals, including demonstrations, complaints to law-enforcement officials, corporate negotiations, shareholder activism, litigation, and celebrity engagement.
+To help whales, dolphins, and other animals trapped at SeaWorld, PETA uses a variety of tactics, including billboards, demonstrations, complaints to law-enforcement officials, corporate negotiations, shareholder activism, litigation, and celebrity engagement.

 In 2013, the documentary Blackfish was released to critical acclaim and became an instant phenomenon, causing stars such as Willie Nelson and Martina McBride to cancel concerts at SeaWorld, schools to cancel field trips there, and park attendance to drop.
 The film exposed the company’s horrific capture of young orcas in the ocean, the misery of their lifetime confinement, and how this cruelty led the frustrated orca Tilikum—who died after 33 years in a concrete prison—to kill three humans, even though orcas in nature have never hurt a human.